tor-gu/njmunicipalities-api/README.md

 | 2022 | 3400108710 | Atlantic County | Buena Vista township |
 | 2022 | 3400115160 | Atlantic County | Corbin City city     |

-The ‘municipality\_xrefs’ endpoint works similarly.
+The `municipality_xrefs` endpoint works similarly.
 As an example, let’s also retrieve the 2000 municipality table along with the 2022/2000 cross-reference table, and take a look at the changes in NJ municipalties between 2000 and 2022.